 Dr. Haichun Sun

-She joined the faculty at USF in the fall of 2007.
+the faculty at USF in the fall of 2007.

 Dr. Sun's research is focused on the interactive effect of situational and self-initiated motivation in physical activity settings.
 She studies motivational sources for children and adolescents and their impact on children and adolescents' physical activity behaviors.
 Dr. Sun's research also includes children/adolescent physical activity program design and evaluation as related to the physical, cognitive, and motivational domains.